p3palazzo/comparative-histories/paper.md

 translated best across time and space, through very different cultures and conditions, and therefore could be exemplary for the modern student of architecture.

+Consider, for example, the following statements drawn from each of our sources (my italics):

+> Another refinement was making all the columns slope slightly inwards,
+> *so as to give an idea of strength and support to the whole.*
+> [@fergusson:1855illustrated1, 269]

+> The main entrance [of the English Gothic church] was frequently by a
+> south-western porch, *acting as a screen against the cold winds*...
+> [@fletcher:1905history, 299]

+> Most romanesque barrel vaults have their intrados broken up at regular
+> intervals by ribs ... *these ribs were strengthening to
+> brace thin vaults.
+But it was chiefly during construction of these
+> vaults that such ribs were useful ...* [@choisy:1899architecture2,
+> 150, my translation]

+In each case, the description of a motif (roman text) is followed by a rationale for its existence, in the form of a problem this motif solved (italicized text).
+This rationale was alternatively aesthetic, functional, or structural, and each writer deployed all three kinds of justifications at different places.
+Ultimately, the hierarchy of styles in their textbooks followed not just Eurocentric prejudice, but each writer's judgment as to the usefulness of their examples for modern professional practice.
+Thus, Fergusson and Choisy included the Mediterranean Islamic tradition within the historical development of Western architecture, whereas Fletcher consigned it to the "non-historical styles."

 # Critical history and its discontents #